floriankraemer/floriankraemer.github.io/_posts/2025-10-20-Microservices-are-rarely-what-you-need.markdown

 date: 2025-10-20
 ---

 Why would you build a (modular) monolith instead of a microservice?
-Often people jump on a hype train or go for “résumé-driven development” — because everyone needs microservices on their CV, right?
+Often people jump on a hype train or go for “resume-driven development” — because everyone needs microservices on their CV, right?

 To make a good choice between a modular monolith and a microservice, we need to understand the problem they solve.
 And that problem is not primarily a technical one.
 To see where microservices come from, let’s take a look at their history.